juicedata/juicefs/docs/en/deployment/hadoop_java_sdk.md

 ### 2. User permissions

-JuiceFS use local mapping of `user` and `UID`.
-So, you should [sync all the needed users and their UIDs](../administration/sync_accounts_between_multiple_hosts.md) across the whole Hadoop cluster to avoid permission error.
-You can also specify a global user list and user group file, please refer to the [relevant configurations](#other-configurations).
+JuiceFS uses local "User/UID" and "Group/GID" mappings by default, and when used in a distributed environment, to avoid permission issues, please refer to [documentation](../administration/sync_accounts_between_multiple_hosts.md) synchronizes the "User/UID" and "Group/GID" that needs to be used to all Hadoop nodes.
+It is also possible to define a global user and group file to make all nodes in the cluster share the permission configuration.
+Please see [here](#other-configurations) for related configurations.

 ### 3. File system